python/cpython/Doc/reference/compound_stmts.rst

 For an :keyword:`!except` clause with an expression, the expression must evaluate to a type or a tuple containing types.
-Each type must be a subclass of :exc:`BaseException`, otherwise the runtime will raise a :exc:`TypeError` when the handler is evaluated.
+Each type must be a subclass of :exc:`BaseException`; otherwise, the runtime will raise a :exc:`TypeError` when the handler is evaluated.

 The clause matches the exception if the resulting object is "compatible" with